Islamic history of Yemen: Rashidun era (632–661)

-After Muhammad's death, Wars of Apostasy broke out across the Arabian Peninsula.
-The first Rashidun caliph, Abu Bakr (r.
+After Muhammad's death, the so-called Wars of Apostasy broke out across the Arabian Peninsula.
+Muhammad's successor, the first Rashidun caliph, Abu Bakr (r.
 632–634), sent troops from Medina into Yemen, and levied local forces to augment them.
-This allowed Muslim rule to survive the conflict there.
+This allowed Muslim rule to survive the conflict.
 Many of the apostate leaders were pardoned and went on to play important roles in the early Muslim conquests.

 Under the Rashidun caliphs, the first governors were sent to administer Yemen for the nascent Islamic empire.
 The known lists of governors are often unclear and contradictory, but represent almost the only information about the early history of Islamic Yemen.
 Governors are mentioned for the entirety of Yemeni territory, but also individually for Sana'a, al-Janad (based at Taiz), and Hadramawt.
 The governors of Sana'a appear to have at times exercised some control over the others, but even so their authority was often limited to the cities they were based in, and most of the country remained outside effective control.
 The early governors were usually chosen from senior Companions of Muhammad.
 The last of them, Ya'la ibn Umayya, served for twenty years and was only dismissed by the fourth Rashidun caliph, Ali (r.
 656–661).

 The Rashidun caliphs themselves also paid some attention to the affairs of Yemen, especially the spread of Islam.
 Judges and Qur'an instructors were appointed, and the Christian tribes of Najran evicted under Caliph Umar (r.
 634–644), despite prior treaties with Muhammad and Abu Bakr guaranteeing their status.
 The Jewish population was allowed to remain, in exchange for the payment of the jizya (poll tax).

-The main events of the First Muslim Civil War (656-661) took place far from Yemen, but the country was nevertheless deeply affected.
+The main events of the First Muslim Civil War (656–661) took place far from Yemen, but the country was nevertheless deeply affected.
 Yemenis were divided between the rival camps of Ali and Mu'awiya I (r.
 661–680), and both sides sent their own troops into the country.
 Ali's partisans initially prevailed, but one of Mu'awiya's generals captured Najran and Sana'a for his master in 660.